giulio-duregon/ds-masters/Personal-Projects/Recommendation Systems/README.md

 # Project Overview

 This project was a collaboration between Giulio Duregon, Jonah Potzobutt, and Joby George.
+The [report](https://github.com/giulio-duregon/ds-masters/blob/main/Personal-Projects/Recommendation%20Systems/Report/Recommender-Systems-Report.pdf) was submitted as a delivarable for NYU's DS-GA 1004: Big Data.
 For detailed methodology, model analysis, and metric evaluation please refer to the report folder.
 Below are instructions on how to run the code on NYU's HPC cluster.

 ## Getting Started